OK Go: Oh No and You're Not Alone (2005–2008)

 The band's second album, Oh No, was recorded in Malmö, Sweden, in the fall of 2004 and was produced by Tore Johansson (the Cardigans, Franz Ferdinand) and mixed by Dave Sardy (Nine Inch Nails, Jet, System of a Down).
-After recording, in February 2005, Andy Duncan left the band citing creative differences, major label pressures, and the band's rigorous touring schedule.
-Duncan was replaced by Andy Ross, who won the job over thirty-four other guitarists who auditioned for the role, in a process that ended with each candidate being asked about his or her willingness to do a choreographed dance on stage.
-Ross introduced himself to the band's fans by writing a blog entitled "The Will To Rock," in which he detailed life on the road beginning with his first show with the band on February 18, 2005.
+In February 2005, Andy Duncan left the band, citing creative differences, major label pressures, and the band's rigorous touring schedule.
+Duncan was replaced by Andy Ross, who beat out 34 other guitarists who auditioned for the role, in a process that ended with each candidate being asked about their willingness to do a choreographed dance on stage.
+Ross introduced himself to the band's fans by writing a blog post entitled "The Will To Rock", in which he detailed life on the road, beginning with his first show with the band on February 18, 2005.

-The album was released in August 2005.
-Oh No gained popularity for its first single, "A Million Ways".
-Guitarist Andy Ross invented, designed and programmed a web application hosted at a1000000ways.com which allowed people to hear the single and to share it with their friends in exchange for free downloads from the iTunes music store.
+Released in August 2005, Oh No gained popularity for its first single, "A Million Ways".
+Ross programmed a web application, hosted at a1000000ways.com, that allowed people to hear the single and to share it with their friends in exchange for free downloads from the iTunes music store.
 The video for "A Million Ways" featured the band in a backyard performing a dance choreographed by lead singer Kulash's sister, Trish Sie.
-By August 2006, the video had become the most downloaded music video ever with over 9 million downloads.
+By August 2006, the video had become the most downloaded music video ever, with over 9 million downloads.
 The band performed the dance live on British TV show Soccer AM, as well as on the late-night American comedy show Mad TV.
 The US version of the album includes "9027 km", a 35-minute track of lead singer Damian Kulash's girlfriend sleeping that is not listed on the album art.
 Fans speculated that the track's name is derived from the distance between Los Angeles, California, and Malmö, Sweden, where the album was recorded and that the track was included to prevent the band's label from using the extra space for digital rights management (DRM) software.
-On December 6, 2005, Kulash published an op-ed piece in The New York Times advocating against record labels' use of DRM software.
+On December 6, 2005, Kulash published an op-ed piece in The New York Times advocating against record labels' use of DRM.